List of Coronation Street characters introduced in 2000: Simon Green

 Simon Green, played by Lee Battle, was a good friend of David Platt (Jack P. Shepherd).
 The two of them used to frequently play pranks on the other residents of Coronation Street.
 Simon used to meet David and his father, Martin Platt (Sean Wilson) in The Rovers Return public house when they began to allow children in.
-On one occasion, they played a prank on Kevin Webster (Michael Le Vell) by loosening the lid on his salt shaker, so when he went to shake salt onto his meal, it poured all over his pie and chips, causing him annoyance and he demanded for a new meal.
+On one occasion, they played a prank on Kevin Webster (Michael Le Vell) by loosening the lid on his salt shaker, so when he went to shake salt onto his meal, it poured all over his pie and chips, causing him annoyance and he demanded a new meal.
 This made the landlord, Duggie Ferguson (John Bowe) reconsider his new policy.
 Simon and David then annoyed Norris Cole (Malcolm Hebden) when they stole his trolley full of census forms and putting two bricks on top of the forms so Norris couldn't reclaim the trolley.
 On another occasion, Curly Watts (Kevin Kennedy) asked the two boys to deliver campaign letters for £10 each.
 They took the money, but didn't deliver the letters and when they saw Curly the next day, they hid behind Ashley Peacock's (Steven Arnold) car.

 Simon and David then got up to mischief together once again when they began kicking bin bags outside of the Rosamund Street Medical Centre.
 David's mother, Gail Platt (Helen Worth), saw the mess they made and told them to sweep it up once they had finished school.
 The two boys had another idea, however, when they took the rubbish back to 8 Coronation Street, where David lives, and set fire to it in the garden, but they ran out of matches.
-After Simon left, one of the discarded matches caused the garden to set fire.
+After Simon left, one of the discarded matches caused the garden to set on fire.
 This incident didn't help the two boys' case when they were accused of setting the Underworld factory alight on Bonfire Night, as they had stolen one of Les Battersby's (Bruce Jones) damp fireworks.
 Gail initially suspected both boys were responsible after seeing them stand outside the factory when they saw the fire, but Simon showed her the unused firework.